All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 The Rady School offers a PhD in management designed to prepare graduates for careers in academic research.
 Only students who intend to pursue a doctorate should apply; the department does not enroll students who seek a master’s degree as a terminal degree.

 Students with undergraduate preparation in various areas of the social and physical sciences may apply to the program.
-Students who elect to specialize in management science and finance are required to have additional mathematical knowledge, such as advanced calculus and statistics.
+Students who elect to specialize in Economics and Strategy, Finance, Quantitative Marketing, and Innovation, Technology, and Operations are required to have additional mathematical knowledge, such as advanced calculus and statistics.

 To be considered for admission candidates must